 - They brought all of their employee benefits under one roof, on a platform where everybody can self-serve by picking their own deals

 “We were struggling to come up with benefits that everyone in our team would truly appreciate.
 Charlie’s Perks does exactly that and our team is really happy with it.”
 Jonathan Lindon, co-founder at Talent Heroes

 5- Ensure all your HR systems integrate with each other: how we’re striving to offer the best employee experience at Charlie

 The HR automation examples we’ve had a look at so far have all been about moving away from time-consuming tasks by switching from manual processes to using HR software.

 However, having different pieces of software to perform different HR tasks can, ironically, generate more manual work — and you’re back to square one.

-To avoid having to manually copy and paste information from one platform to another, you can do two things:
+To avoid having to manually copy and paste information from one platform to another, and truly reduce your HR admin, you can do two things:

 - Choose one HR platform that is comprehensive enough to meet all your needs

 - Ensure that the HR software you choose offers integrations with your other apps and platforms